 Suspected US drone attack reportedly kills wife and father-in-law of Taliban leader.

-Mehsud’s second wife and his bodyguards were killed in the air raid in Makeen, a difficult-to-access village in the tribal heartland near the border with Afghanistan.
+Mehsud’s second wife and his bodyguards were confirmed to have died in the air raid in Makeen, a difficult-to-access village in the tribal heartland near the border with Afghanistan.

 The US and Pakistan say Mehsud is linked to al-Qaeda and has been involved in dozens of suicide attacks, beheadings and assassinations, including the killing of Benazir Bhutto, the former Pakistani prime minister.